[NEW TOOL] AI Search Visibility Checker | Get Your FREE Report

 Why Should You Care About AI Traffic?

-- Understand Your Visibility in AI Platforms – If ChatGPT or Perplexity cites your content, that’s a sign your site is seen as authoritative.
+• Understand Your Visibility in AI Platforms.
+If ChatGPT or Perplexity cites your content, that’s a sign your site is seen as authoritative.
 Measuring these visits is your first step to understanding how often AI platforms recommend you.
+Of course, this only counts when a user actually clicks through to your site, but it’s a solid way to start spotting whether your content is showing up in AI responses at all.

-- Adjust Your Strategy Before the Curve – As AI platforms eat into search traffic, early tracking gives you a competitive edge.
+• Adjust Your Strategy Before the Curve.
+As AI platforms eat into search traffic, early tracking gives you a competitive edge.
 You’ll spot trends before your competitors even realize the shift is happening.

-The Problem: GSC Can’t Help You
+The Problem: GSC Can’t Show You the Whole Picture

 This is how ChatGPT and Perplexity arrive at their results:

-- Use APIs or embedded browsers that strip tracking data;
+• Use APIs or embedded browsers that strip tracking data;

-- Don’t surface user queries, so there’s no search term to report.
+• Don’t surface user queries, so there’s no search term to report.

 How to Measure AI Traffic in GA4 (Step-by-Step)